-The Assessment differs somewhat from many resource assessments in that it considers a wide range of resources or assets, rather than being a single mapping exercises of, say, soils.
-It provides a lot of contextual information about the socio-economic profile of the catchments, and the economic possibilities and environmental impacts of development.
+The Assessment differs somewhat from many resource assessments in that it considers a wide range of resources or assets, rather than being a single mapping exercise of, say, soils.
+It provides a lot of contextual information about the socio-economic profile of the catchment, and the economic possibilities and environmental impacts of development.
 Further, it considers many of the different resource and asset types in an integrated way, rather than separately.
+The Assessment has agricultural developments as its primary focus, but it also considers opportunities for and intersections between other types of water-dependent development.